gene-git/pyconcurrent/README.rst

 This example uses asyncio and subprocesses to call an executable.
 *tasks* must be a list of *(key, arg)* pairs, 1 per task.

-*key* is a unique identifier, used by calleer, one per task. *arg* is an additional argument for each task; typicall whatever work that task is responsible for.
+*key* is a unique identifier, used by caller, one per task. *arg* is an additional argument for each task; typically *arg* provides for whatever work that task is responsible for.
-Each result returned contains both the *key* and the *arg* used by that task.
+Each *result* returned contains both the *key* and the *arg* used by that task, information about the success of the task as well as any outputs produced by the task.
+See *ProcResult* class for more detail.

 This example has 5 tasks to be run concurrently, at most 4 at a time.
 The results are available in the *proc_run.result*, which is a list of *ProcResult* items; one per task.